objectbox/objectbox-swift/README.md

 How can ObjectBox Help You?
 ---------------------------
 We're on a mission to bring joy and delight to Mobile app developers.
-We want ObjectBox not only to be the fastest swift database, but also the swiftiest swift data persistence, making you enjoy coding with ObjectBox.
+We want ObjectBox not only to be the fastest Swift database, but also the swiftiest Swift data persistence, making you enjoy coding with ObjectBox.

 To do that, we want your feedback: what do you love?
 What's amiss?
 Where do you struggle in everyday app development?